carmine560/trading-assistant/README.md

 ### Create or Modify Action ###

-Create or modify an action for processing by this script.
+Create or modify an action for processing by `trading_assistant.py`.

 > **Note**: This option adds virtual environment activation to the target of a
 > shortcut to the action if the `.venv\Scripts\activate.bat` script exists.